chuacw/web3-ronin-provider/docs/md/classes/Param.md

 > **cursorParam**(`cursor`): [`Param`](Param.md)

-Updates this instance to include the given cursor
+Updates this instance to include the given cursor and return it

 #### Parameters